 As a child, Pamela was lucky enough to grow up in a house full of pets and go to a primary school where lots of spooky and weird things happened (well, in her imagination at least).
 As a student, Pamela’s student jobs included: fishwife, teaching basketball in America, phlebotomist and Artist Liaison for a (really bad) Abba tribute band.
 Now, when she’s not writing or going out and about meeting readers, Pamela teaches philosophy to teenagers.

-Pamela’s top selling stories include The Spy Who Loved School Dinners which won the Blue Peter Best Story Award and My Head Teacher is a Vampire Rat which won The Children’s Book Award.
-Two of her books, Petunia Perry and the Curse of the Ugly Pigeon and There’s a Werewolf in My Tent, were shortlisted for the Lollies – the Laugh Out Loud book for 6-8 year olds in 2023.
-Pamela’s first book came out in 2014 and since then she has had more than 30 books published.
+Pamela’s top selling stories include The Spy Who Loved School Dinners which won the Blue Peter Best Story Award and My Head Teacher is a Vampire Rat which won The Children’s Book Award illustrated by Thomas Flintham and published by Nosy Crow.
+Most recently A Monster Ate My Packed Lunch won a Lollies award for the best Laugh Out Loud book for 6-8 year olds in 2023.
+Pamela’s first book came out in 2014 and since then she has had more than 36 books published.
 Pamela is also the author of two brand new stories for Enid Blyton’s Secret Seven series, The Mystery of the Skull and The Mystery of the Theatre Ghost.
-Pamela’s most recent Izzy book to be published was A Monster Ate My Packed Lunch and the one she’s currently working on is, The Secret School Invasion which will be published in the summer of 2022.
+Pamela’s most recent Izzy book to be published was There’s a Beast in the Basement and she’s currently working on, The Great Crisp Robbery which will be published Spring 2024.